moeltgen/ColStudies/README.md

 # ColStudies
 ColStudies is a lightweight user interface to the  Colectica Repository API.
 You can see metadata for studies and register DOIs via da|ra.
 It uses justpy and python.

+# Version 0.5
+Sign in to DBKEdit if no Username/Password specified in settings.
+Prepare file and annotations functions.

 # Version 0.4
 Added functions to manage local Files (STAR folders) and send them to DBKEdit database (GESIS specific functions).